 Masking and Sequence Actors

 Data Management Systems, like TDM, often handle sensitive data.
-To be compliant with Data Protection and Privacy laws, Fabric provides a masking category of Actors that can mask sensitive fields like SSN, credit card numbers, and email addresses before they are loaded into a target DB.
+For the purpose of complying with data protection and privacy laws, Fabric provides a masking category of Actors that can mask sensitive fields such as SSN, credit card numbers and email addresses before they are loaded into a target DB.

-The masking process contains the generation (manufacturing) of a random synthetic value that replaces the real value, and the caching of both the hashed original value and the masked value in order to keep the referential integrity of the data.
+The masking process includes the generation (manufacturing) of random synthetic values that replace the real values, as well as the caching of both the hashed original values and the masked values in order to keep the referential integrity of the data.
 Starting from V7.1, Fabric separates data generation (manufacturing) of synthetic data from the hashing and caching capabilities.
-Broadway provides the following Actors:
+Fabric's Broadway provides the following Actors:

-1. various data generation Actors, under the generators category, to generate a random synthetic value; e.g., RandomString, RandomNumber, and Sequence.
+1. Various data generation Actors, under the generators category, to generate a random synthetic value.
+Examples for such actors are: RandomString, RandomNumber and Sequence.

 2. Masking - this Actor can wrap any data generation Actor and add the hashing and caching capabilities on top of the data generation Actor.

-3. Broadway still keeps the existing masking Actors for backward compatibility reasons; e.g., MaskingSSN and MaskingCreditCard.
+3. Broadway still keeps the existing masking Actors - such as MaskingSSN and MaskingCreditCard - for backward compatibility reasons.

-Note that if there is a need to mask data before they are loaded to Fabric, masking Actors can be used in Broadway population flows.
+Note that if there is a need to mask data before it is loaded to Fabric, the masking Actors can be used in Broadway population flows.

-Another important functionality for systems that need to frequently load data to target DBs is the ability to generate and populate a unique sequence ID: the MaskingSequence and the Sequence Actors generate a unique sequence ID based on the provided input arguments.
+Another important functionality provided by Fabric’s Broadway for systems that need to frequently load data to target DBs is the ability to generate and populate a unique sequence ID.
+The sequence creation is done by the MaskingSequence and the Sequence Actors that generate a unique sequence ID, based on the provided input arguments.

 Click for more information about the data generation Actors.